Madjid-CH/app-projet1cs/README.md

 ## MADRASA-TIC
-signaling system to declare probelm and anomalies in school.
+signaling system to declare problems and anomalies in school.